-Required Documents and Information Details Fo rm No. 107-1 b.
+Required Documents and Information Details Fo rm No. 107-1 1 Application form: 1 official, 2 duplicate a.
+Product name b.
 Ingredients c.
 Manufacturing process d.
 Dosage and administration e.
 Possible side-effects f.
 Supporting data as a life-saving drug g.
 Company name and address h.
-Marketing Authorization Holder informat c.
-Manufacturing processd.
-Dosage and administratione.
-Possible side-effectsf.
-Supporting data as a life-saving drug At tached Data 2 Data on number of patients Statistical papers, interviews with Japanese doctors, medical associations, etc. 3 Necessity of the drug a.
-Causes and symptoms of rare disease/condition the dru would be used to treat. b.
+Marketing Authorization Holder information i.
+Date At tached Data 2 Data on number of patients Statistical papers, interviews with Japanese doctors, medical associations, etc. 3 Necessity of the drug a.
+Causes and symptoms of rare disease/condition the drug would be used to treat. b.
 Proposed indication(s). c.
 Reasons why the drug (therapy) is needed. d.
 List of similar products/treatments available in Japan. e.
 Explanation of why the drug is clinically superior to drugs already available in Japan (if applicable).
 4 Scientific Rationale Discussion of the scientific rationale supporting the use of the drug for the rare disease/condition, including data from non-clinical laboratory studies, clinical investigations, etc. 5 Development Plan a.
 Clinical trial plan and estimated timeframe. b.
 Estimated cost of clinical trials. c.
 Number of patients needed for the trials. d.
-If any doctors in Japan already have experience using the drug, the applicant should ask the doctors to develop a clinical report as supportive information.
-6 If product is already approved in another country, status of overseas approval. a.
+If any doctors in Japan already have experience using the drug, the applicant should ask the doctors to develop a clinical report as supportive information. a.
 US FDA product summary and basis of approval. b.
-US FDA NDA approval number and date. c.
-EU product summary and basis of approval. d.
-EMEA registration number and date. e.
-Any clinical data for Asian patients. f.
+US FDA NDA approval number and date.
+If product is already c.
+EU product summary and basis of approval.
+6 approved in another d.
+EMEA registration number and date.
+0 country, status of e.
+Any clinical data for Asian patients. overseas approval. f.
 Any marketing information in foreign countries. g.
 Any adverse event reports in post-marketing settings such as Periodic Safety Update Reports (PSUR).